 H-1.9 Vibration Test: Product should stand 30 min on a programmable vibrating table without physical damage or calibration.

-H-1.10 Impact Resistance: Product to withstand 5 drops from 1 metre onto a concrete floor without physical damage or loss of calibration.
+H-1.10 Impact Resistance: Product to withstand 5 drops from 1 m onto a concrete floor without physical damage or loss of calibration.

 H-1.11 Construction: The glass column must be protected against break age and strongly supported so, that the column cannot be displaced more than 0.5 mm vertically with respect to the scale.